ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/2capitalpunishment/2-Abbreviated-Installation.md

 ![image](https://github.com/TheMrNewVegas/TheMrNewVegas.github.io/assets/112358568/96e11e6a-a684-404e-9b10-87476b490de9)

+- If you would like to start a new game, you will need to do this process each time.
+You are *not* able to start a new game independently as of 2.0.2.0

 ## ![](https://github.com/TheMrNewVegas/TheMrNewVegas.github.io/assets/112358568/1d522d2a-b8a7-4451-995a-5e47417329c5) Final Setup

 1.)
 Make sure in MO2 that all of the application directories in the dropdown match the locations on your system.
 If they do not, change them so that they do.